 So, what’s the purpose of programming?
 In only a few decades, the web has grown from a single, static page, into something that is truly “worldwide.”
 But even with 1.3 billion sites and counting, the heart of the web is still code, and those who know how to manipulate that code are in higher demand than ever before.

-If you’re interested in becoming a web developer, it’s important to learn the best languages for web development.
+If you’re interested in becoming a web developer, it’s important to learn the best languages for website development.
 And by learning a handful of programming languages, you’ll always have the best tools at your disposal, no matter the situation.
 Join the web development community by learning how to code.